ugocapeto/thepainter2/README.md

 # thepainter2

 Simulates painting with oil.
 Input is a photograph.
-Output is (hopefully) a painterly rendering.
+Output is (hopefully) a painterly rendering with visible brush strokes.

 This is, I believe, an improved version of the [thepainter](https://github.com/ugocapeto/thepainter).